 Measuring Legal Tech ROI

-Measuring ROI may seem pretty straight-forward, but with legal technology, this can get a little nebulous.
-Read our blog to find out how you can measure legal technology ROI.
+Measuring ROI may seem pretty straight-forward, but with LegalTech, this can get a little nebulous.
+Find out how you can measure legal technology ROI here.

 Indeed, ROI is the language of the C-suite, and it’s imperative for in-house lawyers to show fluency.
 (Recall that one-third of CEOs and directors rank “controlling legal spend” as a top-three priority for law department performance.)
 You need to know your ROI to demonstrate that you are a good steward of company resources, to test and validate your decision-making, and to inform future projects in your legal technology roadmap.